Your Questions Answered

 Once the tip is removed allow the side shoots to grow out and then pinch them out to start the head forming.
 The principle is then the same as for promoting bushy growth in a plant grown as a shrub - pinch out the side shoot tips every two to three breaks until the head is formed.
 Once the head starts to form the 'whip' is now a standard.

-How do I overwinter a standard?
+How do I keep a standard overwinter?

 First point - although many hardy fuchsia varieties make good standards, no standard is hardy.
 ALL standards no matter what the variety need to be kept in during the winter at a minimum of 5ºC, this is because you must keep the plant ticking along and not let it die back.
 A hardy fuchsia planted in the garden, will die off over the winter and shoot from the base next spring.
 If you let a standard fuchsia die back it too will shoot from the base and you will end up with a bush the following year.